 11: Use a Talisman for Luck

 The basic rule of setting up a workspace is to cut down on clutter.
 This is the most effective means of creating a space that is efficient and free from distractions.
 And yet, rules are made to be broken.
 A few token talismans that inspire and delight you are an asset.
+For instance, a laughing Buddha statue with an interpretation of a dragon tortoise will work wonders.
+Such a specific figurine holds a coin in its mouth which symbolizes success.

 Whether a potted plant, a bust of your favorite hero, a globe, a memento of your last exotic vacation or a bowl that your six-year-old made, these objects can be incorporated into your home office organization ideas.